I ENVIRONMENTAL AWARENESS

 i The Civil Liability Convention

-The primary international liability framework for oil pollution can be found in the Civil Liability Convention 1969, as amended by the 1992 Protocol (CLC 1992).23 The Convention was formulated following the Torrey Canyon incident in 1967 and imposes strict liability on seagoing vessels constructed or adapted for the carriage of oil as cargo,24 if involved in an incident where there is a discharge of oil within the territorial sea, the exclusive economic zone (EEZ) or a similar area declared by a contracting state.25 The CLC 1992 is implemented in the majority of coastal states, although the United States remains a notable non-signatory.
+The primary international liability framework for oil pollution can be found in the International Convention on Civil Liability for Oil Pollution Damage 1969, replaced by 1992 Protocol (the CLC Convention).
+The Convention was formulated following the Torrey Canyon incident in 1967 and imposes strict liability on seagoing vessels constructed or adapted for the carriage of oil as cargo,26 if involved in an incident where there is a discharge of oil within the territorial sea, the exclusive economic zone (EEZ) or a similar area declared by a contracting state.27 The CLC Convention is implemented in the majority of coastal states, although the United States remains a notable non-signatory.

-Under the CLC 1992, a shipowner 26 is permitted to limit the level of its liability for oil pollution incidents on the basis of a reference to the tonnage of the vessel.
-The CLC 1992 furthermore obliges owners of ships covered by the Convention to maintain insurance equivalent to their maximum liability for one incident.
+Under the CLC Convention, a shipowner 28 is permitted to limit the level of its liability for oil pollution incidents on the basis of a reference to the tonnage of the vessel.
+The Convention furthermore obliges owners of ships covered by the Convention to maintain insurance equivalent to their maximum liability for one incident.

-The 2000 Amendments to the CLC 1992 (which entered into force on 1 November 2003) provide for limits of liability as follows:
+The 2000 amendments to the CLC Convention (which entered into force on 1 November 2003) provide for limits of liability as follows:

 - for a ship not exceeding 5,000 gross tonnage (GT), liability is limited to 4.51 million special drawing rights (SDRs);